This page contains a collection of important and useful documents and resources for you as a volunteer in Denmark.

 Some previous, Danish volunteers may want to keep practising the language of their volunteer-country once they return.
 You can help keeping their language skills sharp!

-Dansk ICYE and all of the local braches of Dansk ICYE also have their own Facebook page.
+Dansk ICYE and all of the local braches of Dansk ICYE also have their own Facebook pages.
 It can be a good idea to follow the main Dansk ICYE page and also the page of your local branch, so you are aware of events comming up.

 You can find them here: